williamstarkbio/dotfiles/README.md

 # ws dotfiles

-My configuration files and setup script for a Kubuntu desktop or an Ubuntu server.
-Tested with version 20.04 LTS.
+Machine Learning development with Neovim on a 20.04 LTS Kubuntu desktop or Ubuntu server configuration and setup script.

 Bootstrap a system with:
 ```